janjiralakirankumar/Azure-Labs/README.md

 ## Detailed and step-by-step guide for creating a virtual machine in Azure, both for Linux and Windows.

-**Creating a Virtual Machine in Azure for Linux (Detailed Steps for Students):**

-Certainly, I'll provide a detailed step-by-step guide for students to create a virtual machine in Azure, including the input fields following best practices that consider the free tier for resources where applicable.
-This guide will focus on creating a virtual machine for a Linux-based environment.

-**Creating a Virtual Machine in Azure for Linux (Free Tier and Best Practices):**
+### Creating a Virtual Machine in Azure for Linux:

 1. **Sign in to Azure:**
    - Sign in to the Azure portal (https://portal.azure.com) using your Azure account.